 These results can also be plotted on cumulative-production basis to assess the differences between average and bounding emissions (see Figure 14).
-This figure plots well-to-wheel emissions for total oil sands production by volume of product generated for projects that produce refinery-ready SCO.14 Oil sands emissions are generated by assigning each SCO-generating project an emissions value from Table 8 that most closely approximates its production properties.
+This figure plots well-towheel emissions for total oil sands production by volume of product generated for projects that produce refinery-ready SCO.13 Oil sands emissions are generated by assigning each SCO-generating project an emissions value from Table 8 that most closely approximates its production properties.
 This limited sample of projects that produced SCO amounts to 855 kbbl/d out of total SCO+bitumen 2009 production of 1284 kbbl/d in 2009.
 We also plot total EU conventional oil consumption (as volume of crude oil consumed) [11, 13].
 These cumulative volumes are normalized and emissions are arrayed from low to high, as assigned from Table 8 depending on the oil sands project type or the origin of the conventional crude oil from Table 7.
 For example, the lower bound on the oil sands curves is CNRL Horizon output, assigned a low-intensity emissions factor due to its lack of coke combustion, while the higher bound is OPTI-Nexen SAGD output with residue gasification is assigned a high emissions estimate.

 Only projects that generate SCO are included, and all projects (oil sands and conventional) are assigned the EU default refining, distribution, and combustion emissions used in Figure 13.
 Conventional oil emissions estimates and volumes imported to the EU are plotted from Table 7, and also include default EU refining, transportation & distribution, and combustion emissions.
 Because of the significant uncertainty regarding venting and flaring emissions from Nigerian crude oil production, two estimates for Nigerian crude are included.
-Jacobs figures for Bonny Light crude are used as the lower bound estimate, with upstream (production) emissions at 16.8 gCO2/MJ RBOB (see Jacobs Table 8.7).
-NETL estimates are used as the upper bound, at 21.1 gCO2/MJ of refined fuel produced.
+Jacobs figures for Bonny Light crude are used as the lower bound estimate, with upstream (production) emissions at $16.8 \text{ gCO}2/\text{MJ}$ RBOB (see Jacobs Table 8.7).
+NETL estimates are used as the upper bound, at $21.1 \text{ gCO}2/\text{MJ}$ of refined fuel produced.

 As can be seen in Figures 13 and 14, there is some overlap between oil sands emissions and conventional oil emissions.
-However, Figure 14 there is significant divergence across the majority of the cumulative production profile, suggesting differences between production- or consumption-weighted emissions.